nicfel/The-Structured-Coalescent/Simulations/README.md

 # TreeHeightTest

 Contains all needed scripts to generate and analyze the results of the **Tree height distributions under the structured co-alescent and its approximations** section.
 The relatively low number of files allows to put them of gitlab.
 Note that we use the standard BEAST2 operators to infer the tree heights using BASTA and not the MultiTypeTree operators.
-This we do because the MultiTypeTree operators use the migration rates to propose new trees while we are interested in what the probability distribution is over trees and not how efficient the operators work
+This we do, because the MultiTypeTree operators use the migration rates to propose new trees while we are interested in what the probability distribution is over trees and not how efficient the operators propose new steps

 # Versions used